 In my early days of church audio, I would have asked for a piece of equipment and said, “We have to have this or the world will end!”
 As you know, the Book of Revelation doesn’t indicate any pro audio gear deficit as a sign of the apocalypse so my requests were denied.
 Years later, I’m taking a multi-step approach.

 Every time I’ve wanted to buy new equipment or upgrade the existing equipment, I’ve felt there were two questions I had to ask myself;

 - Do I want this so I can use it or because it benefits the church?

 The answer to the first question is usually easy.
 It’s that second question which is challenging.
 It’s challenging because you’re forced to call into questions your motives.
 Would it be cool to have it?
 Would anyone else want it?
 Could it really improve the audio production?
 Would you still be using it in a year?

-I’m looking at a significant upgrade request at my church.
-Before I take this request to the pastor / church board, I need to make sure my motives are good and the upgrade really would benefit everyone.
-So I started thinking about a multi-step plan in which I could do this.
+Before you take a request to the pastor / church board, make sure your motives are good and the upgrade really would benefit everyone.
+And this is where a multi-step plan comes in.

-- to show me if I should pursue the upgrade or not
+- Show me if I should pursue the upgrade or not

-- to provide a resulting document that I could use for presenting the request, if it was deemed a proper request.
+- Provide a resulting document that I could use for presenting the request, if it was deemed a proper request.

 The six steps to evaluating equipment requests;

 Determine the exact purpose of a new piece of equipment.
 Be as detailed as possible.
 The more details, the more obvious if your request is a good one.